thinkphp/Basic-Graph-Algorithms/README.md

        * retrieving all edges incident to a particular node.
        * testing if given two nodes are directy connected.

          Use either Adjacency Matrix or adjacency list to store the edges.

+         Adjacency Matrix: An easy way to store connectivity information.

+         Adjacency List

   4. Graph Traversal